-IM4U Learning is a teacher and curricular resource that blends fun, music, and activities with cooperative problem-solving to teach young children ages 4-6 lifelong social-emotional learning skills.
+IM4U Learning is a teacher and curricular resource that blends fun, music, and activities with cooperative problem-solving to teach young children ages 4-6 lifelong social-emotional learning (SEL) skills.
 Our lessons are simple for teachers to implement and speak to children in their own language with fun music, videos, puppets skits, cooperative games, and creative play.

 This approach helps children explore and experience healthy behaviors and develop their unique identity as they learn these foundational skills.

 IM4U means “Be a friend to yourself and others.”

 Our purpose is to support children, their teachers, and their families by creating an environment of connection, growth, and discovery.
 We believe that education is not just about academics but also about building strong hearts and minds.

 It’s tough to be a kid these days and it’s tough to be a teacher, too.
 Increasing stressors at school and in the home can have a negative impact on academic achievement, student well-being, and school culture.

 By integrating fun music, videos, and cooperative games, IM4U Learning unlocks the joys of learning and teaching.

 IM4U Learning resources provide a simple, easy-to- follow lesson format which includes everything teachers need in one place, saving teachers valuable time to focus on their students.